Join the English Bridge Teachers Association

 The current cost of membership is £45.00

-Anyone who is a paid-up member of EBTA is described as an Associate Member.
+Anyone who is a member of EBTA is described as an Associate Member.
 One year’s free Associate Membership is also included when you join one of our Club Teacher Training courses.
 Attending this course will give you a strong base to develop your teaching skills plus a structured approach to delivering our bridge teaching programmes in class or online.

 The current procedure for becoming a Full Member is explained here.
-We now have an online assessment option for those teaching on line.
+Online and remote assessment is available for everyone, not just those teachers who teach on line.

 To become a Professional Member of EBTA, teachers must show satisfactory performance in a number of key areas, amongst which are ongoing support for their students, a commitment to help less experienced bridge teachers and, most importantly, communication skills.
 The assessment process includes a six-month Personal Development Log, which helps us to assess whether the criteria have been met consistently over a period of time.